vitiral/trfl/README.md

 }
 ```

-The sector contains a flag `notRoot` specifying whehther this sector contains
+The sector contains a flag `notRoot` specifying whether this sector contains
-the reference to the "root" node (i.e. `/` in a linux filesystem).
+the reference to the "root" node (i.e. `/` in a Linux filesystem).
 At filesystem
 startup, a binary search (time `O(log n)`)is performed over all sectors to find
 this sector.
 The binary search uses the `cycleCount`, which increments every
 time the GC collects a sector.
 This also finds the current GC location, since it is a known number of